 If they’re considered or made conditional, they aren’t rights at all.
 If we are free only for the benevolence of our government, we haven’t a “government by the people,” nor one “deriving [its] just powers from the consent of the governed”; on the contrary, we have a soft despotism growing harder and stricter every day.

 Ultimately, the beating heart of the free and vigilant man pumps the lifeblood of liberty: he is the spirit of America, in whose absence liberty is sure to vanish in the name of some temporary security.
-It is his eternal vigilance, and doubtless his ceaseless suspicions toward government, which keep him and others around him free.
+It is his eternal vigilance, and doubtless his ceaseless suspicions toward government, which keeps him and others around him free.

 As the philosopher John Stuart Mill once declared, “A man who has nothing for which he is willing to fight, nothing which is more important than his own personal safety, is a miserable creature and has no chance of being free unless made and kept so by the exertions of better men than himself.”
 After all, the greatest threat to liberty is the aspiration to define its terms, in particular by those who have little respect for it, who certainly wouldn't fight for it as much as they're perfectly willing to wage or condone the fight against it, and who conveniently stand to benefit from its loss.
 What's more, their indifference to history is all too often matched by their indifference to posterity.